In lieu of traditional Christmas party, Harold B. Jarrett Legion Post members deliver gifts to students - Salisbury Post

 “One night I stayed up all night wrapping gifts,” Williams said.
 “I looked at the clock and it was four o’clock in the morning.
 I said, ‘I’ve got to go to bed.’”

-The toys, everything from Barbie dolls to remote control cars, were packaged and placed in one of several oversized bags that consumed her dining room.
+The toys, everything from Barbie dolls to remote-control cars, were packaged and placed in one of several oversized bags that consumed her dining room.
 Days later, Williams and two other Legionnaires from Harold B. Jarrett Post 342, Wayne Kennerly and Charlie Frick, delivered the gifts to schools across Rowan County.

 “We loaded these bags in our cars and we were like little elves,” Williams said.
 “We didn’t have Santa, but he put us to work and said he needed us to run it this time.”